 Marco Aurelio Severino, "Zootomia Democritea", 1640

-In Padua, London and Leiden the physicians called themselves the “true democriteans” and tried to apply the principle of resolving natural bodies to their smallest parts.
-But they had not forgotten Democritus the alchemist, whom they mention but who they still could not fit in with medicine.
-In the 17th century, the medical student René Descartes openly used Epicurus’ atomism (after rejecting the parts that implied the slightest danger of atheism) to reduce the phenomena of the universe to the mechanical interaction between particles.
-One of Severino’s colleagues in Italy, William Harvey, discovered the true mechanism of blood circulation through experiments and returned triumphantly to England.
+In Padua, London and Leiden physicians called themselves the "true democriteans" and tried to apply the principle of resolving natural bodies to their smallest parts.
+But they had not forgotten Democritus the alchemist, whom they mentioned despite being still being unable to combine him with the rest of medicine.
+In the 17th century, the medical student René Descartes openly used Epicurus' atomism (after rejecting the parts that implied the slightest danger of atheism) to reduce the phenomena of the universe to the mechanical interaction between particles.
+One of Severino's colleagues in Italy, William Harvey, discovered the true mechanism of blood circulation through experiments and returned triumphantly to England.
 He did so while presenting a model openly comparing the microcosm of blood circulation to the functioning of the macrocosm of the absolutist state apparatus and its treasury.

 Not only is this model one of the main foundations of modern English political thought, it was also one of the theoretical foundations of the Republican movement during the English Revolution.
 The fusion of the new medicine with the new physics and alchemy would be one of the main stimulants of the emergence of proto-economic theory in the research institutes sponsored directly by the English and French monarchy.
 The absolutist kingdom was absorbing and applying in its bosom the new mechanical science to improve its economic position during the era of mercantilism.
 This marked the final decline of medieval scholasticism, which disintegrated in the universities and only found defense in the re-feudalized remains of the Spanish university.
 Universities where doctors still advocated the uselessness of the arts to learn about nature and whose admittance, contrary to what happened in medieval Spain, was limited to the nobility.
 It would be way later, during the 18th century, when an extremely weak Spanish Enlightenment reached the Renaissance arguments against Scholasticism: